Semantic-Web/Dustin-D/Project/README.md

 ## Conclusions

 More thought should be put into the potential projects that are given to the students of this class.
-This was ridiculous and benefitted no one.
+This project officially took five-minutes to do.
 This could not be discussed with Professor Shankar as he only responded to messages every week or two.

 ## References